 In 2015, the Government set up a Park Homes Working Group “to identify evidence of poor practice where it exists, and investigate how best to raise standards and further tackle abuse”.
 The Group, which included national resident groups and industry trade bodies, concluded its work and put forward its recommendations to Government.

 Housing policy is a devolved matter in Scotland, Wales and Northern Ireland.
 Each of the devolved Nations has introduced specific legislation to regulate activities on residential mobile home sites.
 The Welsh Government has said it intends to act on recommendations contained in research into the economics of the park home industry.
-Consultation on commission fees on the sale of park homes in Wales in underway (closing on 17 August 2017).
+A consultation on commission fees on the sale of park homes in Wales closed on 17 August 2017.
+The Welsh Government has commissioned further financial analysis to inform its decision.

 Commons Briefing papers SN01080